 Next six chapters outline the most useful timetables that can be viewed in Optime.

 This is the default choice and displays all of your teaching that is scheduled using Optime.

 2. The teaching events of a certain teaching programme or department

-The “departments” linked to the teaching schedules are the same as the courses have in WebOodi.
+The “departments” linked to the teaching schedules are the same as the courses have in WebOodi and Sisu.
 You can find e.g. teaching programmes and faculties under this common denominator.